-AP/EAP/High School Transcripts:
+AP/EAP:

-Students are exempt from taking the assessment test if they can show evidence of completing the College Board Advanced Placement (AP) Test in English Language or English Literature with a score of 3, 4, or 5 or if they are a high school senior planning to attend summer or fall classes and have completed the Early Assessment Program (EAP) test at their high school.
-The EAP test results must place the student in "college ready" English or math or have recent High School transcripts that are validated at the Assessment Center.

-b.
-When were tests approved by the CCCCO and what type of approval was granted? - (Chalin)
+Students are exempt for taking the assessment test if they can show evidence of completing the College Board Advanced Placement (AP) Test in English Language or English Literature with a score of 3, 4, or 5 or if they are a high school senior planning to attend summer or fall classes and have completed the Early Assessment Program (EAP) test at their high school.
+The EAP test results must place the student in "college ready" English or math b.
+When were tests approved by the CCCCO and what type of approval was granted? - (Chialin)